CWootton1/Cookson3.0andUVPD/Basic+Aux laser PP set/README.txt

 These pulse programs files can be copy-pasted into the pulse program folder in the FTMS control directory:
+C:\Bruker\ftmsControl\goFTMS\exp\lists\pp.ftmsControl
 These "single file" pulse program versions are designed to stay in the list and loaded when needed from the FTMS/MRMS control software GUI.
-This is done by going to XXX -> XXX -> select pulse program. while in stop mode.
+This is done by going to Tools -> Pulse program -> select pulse program. while in stop mode.
 The pulse program is then compiled and used on next tune/acquisition. they do not need to be copy/pasted into a directory every time they are needed like older/different "2 file" pulse programs.